Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Introduction

 A widely adopted strategy to mitigate these shortcomings is \emph{Differential Privacy} (DP)~\cite{DP,NbaFL}, which protects individual records by adding carefully calibrated noise to the learning process.
-Although DP provides strong formal privacy guarantees, it necessarily trades off model utility for privacy~\cite{PPML}, and the resulting degradation in accuracy can substantially limit its practicality in real-world deployments, especially when data are already scarce or biased due to originating from a small number of institutions.
+Although DP provides strong formal privacy guarantees, it necessarily trades off model utility for privacy~\cite{PPML}, and the resulting degradation in accuracy can substantially limit its practicality in real-world deployments, especially when data are already scarce or biased because they originate from a small number of institutions.

-To overcome limitations associated with conventional PPML methods, \textit{Data Collaboration} (DC) has emerged as a promising alternative~\cite{DCframework1, DCframework2}.
+To overcome the limitations of conventional PPML methods, \textit{Data Collaboration} (DC) has emerged as a promising alternative~\cite{DCframework1, DCframework2}.
 Unlike FL, DC leverages the central aggregation of \textit{secure intermediate representations} computed locally from raw data.
 Specifically, each participating entity independently transforms its dataset using a basis matrix that it has privately selected.
 Subsequently, a central aggregator aligns these transformed datasets within a common representation space by constructing a shared target basis—\emph{without knowledge of the secret bases}.
 This approach facilitates collaborative model training while ensuring robust privacy preservation, thus eliminating the requirement for iterative communication among semi-honest parties~\cite{DCprivacy}.

 Recent advancements in DC have expanded its applicability to scenarios involving more serious adversarial threats.
 Notably, methods have been proposed to counter re-identification attacks targeting intermediate representations~\cite{NRI-DC}, ensuring that transformed datasets remain unlinkable to their sources.
 Additionally, integrating differential privacy mechanisms has been explored to further mitigate the risks associated with malicious collusion among participants~\cite{DC-DP}.
 Moreover, hybrid approaches such as FedDCL~\cite{FedDCL} demonstrate how DC's advantages can be effectively combined with FL paradigms, resulting in scalable, privacy-preserving collaborative ML solutions.